 A musical fable, when the first-born son to the chief of all buffalo shows up covered with the markings of a calico cat, the entire nation is thrust into a big adventure.
 The show features songs by Grammy Award-winning composer Peter Stopschinski.

 The Snow Queen – Monday, July 14, Tuesday, July 15, Thursday, July 17 and Sunday, July 20

 Forget Frozen.
 This musicalization is much more faithful to the original Hans Christian Andersen fairy tale as Gerda goes on a dangerous quest to save her best friend Kai before he is trapped forever in the Snow Queen’s palace.

 NYC always has so many incredible things going on, it's difficult to choose.
 So here are ten more cool events (mostly FREE) that are worth considering for your July calendar.
 Be sure to sign up for our FREE newsletters so you can get our weekend picks delivered to your inbox every Thursday morning.

-Enjoy a wide variety of live entertainment, activities and religious services at the 125th annual Lady of Mount Carmel Giglio Feast, which runs July 10-21.
+Enjoy a wide variety of live entertainment, activities and religious services at the annual Lady of Mount Carmel Giglio Feast, which runs Wednesday, July 9 to Sunday, July 20.

-Watch the sun set straight down the NYC grid—a twice a year occurrence!—during Manhattanhendge on Friday, July 12 and Saturday, July 13.
+Watch the sun set straight down the NYC grid—a twice a year occurrence!—during Manhattanhenge on Friday, July 11 and Saturday, July 12.
 FREE